 What is the 2022 Atlantic Red Snapper Season?

-Red Snapper that are caught in state waters can be kept all year.
+Red Snapper that you catch in state waters can be kept all year.

 Federal water snapper season has yet to be announced.
 All red snapper caught within federal waters must be immediately returned to the water.

 2 fish per person per day is the limit for Red Snapper fishing in the Atlantic states.